 Today, 100WHF boasts more than 12,000 members in 17 locations across three continents.
 Members represent over 2,800 hedge funds, 1,000 fund of funds and 500 institutional buyers.
 They also represent the various roles within financial organizations; 100WHF is proud to say that its membership includes over 1,600 portfolio managers and research analysts, as well as over 1,000 senior executives including CEOs, Presidents, COOs and CCOs.

-Over the last decade, 100WHF has held close to 400 educational events and 70 peer advisory meetings.
-The organization has met its philanthropic objectives, raising close to $30 million for charity.
+Over the last decade, 100WHF has held over 400 educational events and 70 peer advisory meetings.
+The organization has met its philanthropic objectives, raising over $33 million for charity.
 Ten years after its founding, the organization still strives to meet its core mission: to make a difference in both industry and community through its three pillars of unique educational programming, professional leverage initiatives, and philanthropy.